LukasMac/amm/README.md

 - Linux Or OSX

 ##### Note:
-In OSX, it seems like Bash 3.x is the default shell which is not supported. you have to [update your Bash to 4.3+](http://apple.stackexchange.com/a/24635) or [change your shell to zshell](http://stackoverflow.com/a/1822126/1117720) in order to use Marker.
+In OSX, it seems like Bash 3.x is the default shell which is not supported. you have to [update your Bash to 4.3+](http://apple.stackexchange.com/a/24635) or [change your shell to zshell](http://stackoverflow.com/a/1822126/1117720) in order to use Amm.

 ## Installation

-`git clone --depth=1 https://github.com/pindexis/marker ~/.marker && ~/.marker/install.py`
+`git clone --depth=1 https://github.com/LukasMac/amm.sh ~/.amm && ~/.amm/install.py`

 ## License
 [MIT](LICENSE)